kyma-project/telemetry-manager/docs/contributor/telemetry-load-test/README.md

 ## Metrics Test

-Metric test consist of two main test scenario, first scenario test Metric Gateway KPIs and second one test Metric Agent KPIs
+Metric test consists of two main test scenarios.
+The first scenario tests the Metric Gateway KPIs, and the second one tests Metric Agent KPIs.

 ### Metric Gateway Test and Assumptions

-The tests are executed for 20 minutes for each test case to have a stabilized output and reliable KPIs.
-Generated metrics contain 10 attributes to simulate an average metric size, test simulate `2000` individual metric producer and each one pushes metrics every `30 second` to the Metric Gateway.
+The tests are executed for 20 minutes, so that each test case has a stabilized output and reliable KPIs.
+Generated metrics contain 10 attributes to simulate an average metric size; the test simulates 2000 individual metrics producers, and each one pushes metrics every 30 second to the Metric Gateway.

 The following test cases are identified: